 Crispy Roasted Russet Potatoes

-Cut potatoes in half and place into a large saucepan or stock pot.
+Cut the potatoes in half and place them in a large saucepan or stock pot.

-Cover with cold water, making sure water is at least 1″ above potatoes.
+Cover with cold water, making sure the water is at least 1″ above the potatoes.

-Mix well and bring to a boil – this takes about 2-5 minutes and then leave on hard boil for an additional 5 minutes.
+Mix well and bring to a boil—this takes about 2-5 minutes—and then leave it on a hard boil for an additional 5 minutes.
+Drain.
+Let dry.

-Preheat oven to 375 and line a baking sheet with foil.
+Preheat the oven to 375 and line a baking sheet with foil.

-Return potatoes to sheet pan and add oil and cayenne pepper (face up).
+Return the potatoes to the sheet pan and add oil and cayenne pepper (face up).

-Evenly coat potatoes (see video to see how I do it) using tongs to move the potatoes.
+Evenly coat potatoes (see video in recipe card to see how I do it) using tongs to move the potatoes.

-Place potatoes, cut side down onto prepared baking pan (I used foil and sprayed with a little nonstick oil) and season with salt.
+Place potatoes, cut side down, onto a prepared baking pan (I used foil and sprayed with a little nonstick oil), and season with salt.

-Bake for 35-40 minutes or until outsides are crispy and centers are twice baked and ultra tender.
+Bake for 35-40 minutes or until the outsides are crispy and the centers are twice baked and ultra tender.

 Remove from oven and serve.